Schneiderman case 'assault, not consent'

 Ronan Farrow: Eric Schneiderman assault allegations will now be listened to

 Women accusing Eric Schneiderman of assault have decided to speak out now because they will be listened to, says Ronan Farrow.
-The reporter was awarded a Pulitzer prize for his expose on film mogul Harvery Weinstein.
+The reporter was awarded a Pulitzer prize for his expose on film mogul Harvey Weinstein.

 Mr Schneiderman resigned from his position as the New York Attorney General, resigned following allegations of assault by four women in Farrow's report in the New Yorker magazine.